-Ask your dealer about the proper class and type of hitch you need to purchase for your individual tow vehicle/RV combination.
-A fifth wheel requires a pin box hitch bolted directly to the floor of the truck box through the frame.
+Ask your dealer about the proper class and type of hitch you need for your individual tow vehicle/RV combination.
+A travel trailer requires a frame mounted hitch.

 The hitch class rating based on the capacity that hitch has for towing and a weight classification.
-The weight classification is determined from the hitch's weight carrying capacity (the pin box weight on a fifth wheel).
-Before selecting a hitch, you must know your GVWR and pin box rating.
-The rating of the hitch package purchased should be equal to or greater than the RV's GVWR and the pin box rating.
+The weight classification is determined from the hitch's weight carrying capacity (the tongue weight on a travel trailer).
+Before selecting a hitch, you must know your GVWR and tongue weight.
+The rating of the hitch package purchased should be equal to or greater than the RV's GVWR and the hitch weight.

 Using an oversized or undersized hitch can cause damage to the RV frame.
-We (as your RV manufacturer) cannot be responsible for the tow vehicle suspension system.
-The final ball height after the tow vehicle/fifth wheel combination is completely hooked up is a factor that must be considered.
+Jayco cannot be responsible for the tow vehicle suspension system.
+The final ball height after the tow vehicle/travel trailer combination is completely hooked up is a factor that must be considered.
 To avoid overloading your trailer axles and minimize possible handling difficulties, your trailer should be level when hooked to your tow vehicle.
 Do not overload your tow vehicle.

-Equipment that sometimes gives autos, trucks and sport utility vehicles a softer ride can accentuate swaying when pulling a RV; conversely, suspension that is too stiff will increase vibration, bounce and accelerate wear of your tow vehicle and RV combination.
+Equipment that sometimes gives autos, trucks and sport utility vehicles a softer ride can accentuate swaying when pulling a RV.
+Suspension that is too stiff will increase vibration, bounce and accelerate wear of your tow vehicle and RV combination.

 Your recreation vehicle manufacturer cannot be responsible for the suspension system of any tow vehicle.
-There are a variety of tow vehicle suspension systems available that will affect the pin box height, stability and levelness of a hooked up RV.
+There are a variety of tow vehicle suspension systems available that will affect the ball height, stability and levelness of a hooked up RV.
 Make sure your dealer is aware of the tow vehicle you are using so a compatible hookup is achieved.